 The AMH+ and CMA must use their internal data to drive quality improvement using a systematic process.
 At least annually, the AMH+ or CMA must evaluate the Tailored Care Management services it provides to ensure that the services are meeting the needs of empaneled members, and refine the services as necessary.
 The AMH+ or CMA should use a combination of clinical data, care management encounter data and quality scores to generate a set of internal targets and set annual goals for improvement.
-AMH+ practices and CMAs whose quality performance on selected measures exceeds specified benchmarks may also receive an incentive payment from Tailored Plans in future years.
-Further details about this incentive will be released prior to launch.
+AMH+ practices and CMAs whose quality performance on selected measures exceeds specified benchmarks may also receive an incentive payment from Tailored Plans / LME-MCOs in future years.